Astrid-sudo/VideoPlayer/README.md

   Hang detected: XXs (debugger attached, not reporting)
   ```
 - This is expected and caused by the debugger — verified via Console/OSLog
-- Does not occur in release builds
+- Does not occur when debugger is not attached